Loop Passwords in Hydra Attacks

 This can be useful in situations where you suspect that a common password is being used across multiple accounts.

-To use the -u option, we simply add it to our Hydra command.
+To use the -u option, you simply add it to your previous Hydra command.
+You'll also use the -V option again to see the detailed attempts.

 • -u: Loop passwords first.